Mastercard/dw-sbde-client-reference-app/sbde-client/README.md

 ## API Usage
 Get Merchant data based on Merchant location ID (MMHID) The endpoint(MMHID) provide the merchant information.
-The merchant information parameterf which can be obtained using this API are listed here (https://developer.mastercard.com/documentation/small-business-decision-enhancer/v1#api_merchant_performance)
+The merchant information that can be obtained using this API are listed here (https://developer.mastercard.com/documentation/small-business-decision-enhancer/v1#api_merchant_performance)